-Interior Retrofit for 1960s and 1970s Two-Storey Houses >75% Space Heating Energy Savings
+Interior Retrofit for 1960s and 1970s One-Storey Raised Bungalow >75% Space Heating Energy Savings

-Figure I: Two-storey detached house INTERIOR RETROFIT The building envelope can be retrofitted from either the exterior or the interior.
-The choice will largely depend on the house's interior and exterior finishes, layout and construction, lot line setback requirements, other renovation needs and whether or not the house will be occupied during the renovation.
-There are several advantages to air tightening and insulating a house from the interior.
-An interior retrofit can be done year-round; it doesn't affect exterior cladding; it may cover cracks, holes and thermally conductive materials (called 'thermal bridges'); and it doesn't reduce distances to property lines.
+Figure 1: One-Storey Raised Bungalow INTERIOR RETROFIT The building envelope can be retrofitted from either the exterior or the interior.
+The choice will largely depend on the house's interior and exterior finish, layout and construction. lot line setback requirements, other renovation needs and whether or not the house will be occupied during the renovation.
+There are several advantages to airtightening and insulating a house from the interior.
+An interior retrofit can be done year-round, it doesn't affect exterior cladding, it may cover cracks, holes and thermally conductive materials (called 'thermal bridges'), and it doesn't reduce distances to property lines.
 RETROFIT FOR ENERGY SAVINGS One of the best ways to reduce the energy consumption of an existing house is to add insulation to the roof, walls and basement, upgrade windows and doors, and seal cracks, leaks and holes.
-These improvements, called "energy efficiency building envelope retrofits," help to reduce heat losses in the winter and heat gains in the summer, and should result in lower energy bills, improved comfort and reduced outside noise intrusion.
-This fact sheet provides guidance for interior energy efficiency building envelope retrofits to 1960s and 1970s two-storey houses that can reduce space heating energy consumption by 75 per cent or more.
-It describes the starting point (what you have now), air-sealing and insulation options to achieve the targeted energy savings, technical considerations to keep in mind in the planning of the retrofit project, and general precautions.
-What You Have Now The pre-retrofit construction of a 1960s or 1970s two-storey house will vary depending on its age and location and on whether any upgrades have already been completed.
-The building envelope of a typical 250-m^2 (2,691-sq.-ft.) house of this vintage with a finished basement will likely be clad with masonry, siding or stucco.
-Figure 2 illustrates common materials, insulation RSI-values (R-values), and assemblies for this type of building, subject to regional variations.
-Houses such as these are generally quite leaky with measured airtightness values averaging above 6.0 air changes per hour (ACH50).
+These improvements, called "energy efficiency building envelope retrofits", help to reduce heat losses in the winter and heat gains in the summer, and should result in lower energy bills, improved comfort and reduced outside noise intrusion.
+This Fact Sheet provides guidance for interior energy efficiency building envelope retrofits to 1960s and 1970s one-storey raised bungalows that can reduce space heating energy consumption by 75 per cent or more (Figure 1).
+It describes the starting point (what you have now), air sealing and insulation options to achieve the targeted energy savings, technical considerations to keep in mind in the planning of the retrofit project, and general precautions.
+What You Have Now The pre-retrofit construction of a 1960s and 1970s one-storey raised bungalow will vary depending on its age, location and whether any upgrades have already been completed.
+The building envelope of a typical 170 m2 - 200 m2 (1,830 sq. ft.-2,153 sq.ft) house of this vintage with finished basement will likely be clad with masonry, siding or stucco.
+Figure 2 illustrates common materials, insulation RSI (R)-values, and assemblies for this type of building, subject to regional variations.
+Houses such as these generally have high air leakage with measured airtightness values averaging above 6.0 air changes per hour at an applied air pressure difference of 50 pascals (ACH{so}).
 Houses built in the 1960s and 1970s also tend be lightly insulated.
 It is common to find attics with a single layer of insulation and walls with insulating values that are half that required in new homes.
 Basements usually have modest levels of insulation, if any at all.
 Fortunately, there are many opportunities to improve the energy efficiency of the building envelope.
 Insulation, air sealing and window technology have evolved significantly.
-For example, higher RSI-value (R-value) insulation is now available; low-emissivity coatings, gas fills and superior seals and spacers improve the thermal performance of windows considerably; and airtightness techniques are better understood.
-To achieve over 75-per-cent space heating energy savings, air tightening and insulation values should be increased in all of the critical areas of the building envelope: roof or attic, above-grade walls, windows and doors, below-grade walls and basement floor slab.
-Figure 3 shows a general approach to retrofitting the same wall shown in figure 2-from the attic to the basement.
+For example, higher RSI (R)-value insulation is now available; low-emissivity coatings, gas fills and improved seals and spacers improve the thermal performance of windows considerably; and airtightness techniques are better understood.
+To achieve over 75-per-cent space heating energy savings in what may be called a 'near net-zero' retrofit, airtightening and insulation values should be increased in all of the critical areas of the building envelope: roof or attic, above-grade walls, windows and doors, below-grade walls and basement floor slab.
+Figure 3 shows a general approach to retrofitting the same wall shown in Figure 2 - from the attic to the basement.